The Lodestar Montessori Preschool Environments

 For his first year in New Zealand, Vishesh went to a mainstream Primary school in Auckland.
 There were a lot of changes around him such as living in a new country, arrival of his baby brother and having to attend a mainstream school.
 The strong foundation and strength in character built in him through his Montessori education helped him cope with these changes seamlessly.
 His primary school teachers appreciated his thirst for knowledge, and his love for learning without the expectation and anticipation of rewards.
 He was also appreciated for displaying kindness towards his peers and for showing resilience.

 Later towards the end of 2018, Vishesh moved to Hamilton, New Zealand with his family.
 He now attends an Elementary Montessori School.
 He quickly adapted back into the Montessori system.
-The head teacher of the school once commented, “It feels like Vishesh never left Montessori!”
+The head teacher of the school even commented, “It feels like Vishesh never left Montessori!”